echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminC.md

 ## Absorption
 Vitamin C is absorbed in the small intestine.
 As intake increases, absorption decreases.
 Vitamin C is found in high levels in the pituitary gland, adrenal glands, leukocytes, eye tissues, and the brain.
-Vitamin C absorption is impaired by: mercury, stress, high fever, cortisone, tobacco, aspirin, air pollution, D.D.T, sulfonamides, and excess water.
+Vitamin C absorption is impaired by: mercury, stress, high fever, cortisone, alcohol, tobacco, aspirin, air pollution, D.D.T, sulfonamides, and excess water.

 ## Functions
 - antioxidant;